Wavetable synthesis: Confusion with sample-based synthesis (S&S) and Digital Wave Synthesis

 In 1992, with the introduction of the Creative Labs Sound Blaster 16 the term "wavetable" started to be (incorrectly) applied as a marketing term to their sound card.
 However, these sound cards did not employ any form of wavetable synthesis, but rather PCM samples and FM synthesis.

-S&S (Sample and Synthesis) and Digital Wave Synthesis was the main method of sound synthesis utilised by digital synthesizers starting in the mid 1980s with synthesizers such as Sequential Circuits Prophet VS, Korg DW6000/8000 (DW standing for Digital Wave), Roland D50 and Korg M1 through to current synthesizers.
+S&S (Sample and Synthesis) and Digital Wave Synthesis was the main method of sound synthesis utilised by digital synthesizers starting in the mid-1980s with synthesizers such as Sequential Circuits Prophet VS, Korg DW-6000/8000 (DW standing for Digital Wave), Roland D-50 and Korg M1 through to current synthesizers.

 Ableton addressed some confusion in an article:

 Wait, so isn't this just sampled synthesis?
 Let's pause here to address a common confusion.
 While sampled synthesis involves the use of a static digital sample, wavetable synthesis allows for the (optional) evolution of a waveform; this is to say, while wavetable synths can sound like sampled synthesis, the evolving option (which is enabled by default on most classic wavetable sounds) differentiates it.